AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 If you are windy like me, there is a big chances your are confused the backtick sign *`*   with the quote sign  *'*   using which would not return the expected result.
 Eventually the learning curve will leave you frustruated with the console and error messages, but as aspiring progrmmers we should embrace it as the part of our job, and keep learning.

 JavaScript is bad ass programming language.
-It has it all, both Front and Back ends of web frameworks, and even mobile-native app frameworks for Android and IOS devices alike.
-To put it into perspective, my beloved Python only handles the back-end for web apps.
+It has both Front and Back ends web frameworks, and even mobile-dev frameworks for Android and IOS devices alike.
+To put it into perspective - my beloved Python only handles the back-end for web applications.

 ### Step 2: Learn to Code in Terminal

 Just now we've been using browser as the mediator between the User and the Machine which is only possible with JavaScript, but now we would like to write instructions directly into the machine itself.
-If you're using a Windows operating system, you might need to make a few tweaks to ensure a seamless coding experience.
+If you're using Windows operating system, you might need to make a few tweaks to ensure a seamless coding experience.
 While Windows is widely used and affordable, it's just never meant to be a developing machine.
 Whereas on MacOS you may just press **Command** + **Т** to find a Terminal and skip the next section.

 #### Install WSL2 on Windows

-In order to successfully run any code on the Windows machine, you should do it in the Windows Subsystem for Linux or **WSL2** environment for short.
-Linux has many advantages over Windows, but we will focus only on **Terminal**, and for that we should open the PowerShell as Administrator and run the following command
+In order to successfully run any code on the Windows machine, you should do it in the Windows Subsystem for Linux or **WSL2** for short.
+Linux has many advantages over Windows, but we will focus only on **Terminal**, and for that we should open the PowerShell as Administrator and run the following command.

 ```powershell
 wsl --install
 ```

-Take a a little break, since the installation might take a few minutes
+Take a a little break, since the installation might take a few minutes.

-If running on Windows 11, then input Linux username and password and you are good to go.
+If running on Windows 11, the Ubuntu distro has been installed by default.
+Create Linux username and password and you are good to go.

 For Windows 10 users proceed with the Distro installation as following.

 ```powershell
 wsl --list --online
 ```

 This line of code will list the available Linux distributions.
 Choose any distro name.
-I'll choose Debian for demonstrative purposes, but you can install Ubuntu or Kali it doesn't really matter
+I'll choose Debian for demonstrative purposes, but you can install Ubuntu or Kali it doesn't really matter.

 ```powershell
 wsl --install -d Debian
 ```

-After the installation you might need to restart your machine and check the start menu to see if there is a new Linux distribution available.
-Open your app, Debian in my case, and that's your Terminal
+Create username and password after the installation.
+You might need to restart your machine and check the start menu to see if there is a Linux distribution available.
+Open your Debian or Ubuntu or whatever distro you've installed, and that's your Terminal.

 ![bad_dog](/img/img4.png)